Vivek-data-scientist/Gemini-LLM-Pro-Vision-Application/README.md

 ## Concepts covered in building this app:
 - Understand Gemini Pro Vision Model
 - How to use Gemini Pro Vision Model
-- Based on prompt input generate text describing the inage
+- Based on prompt input generate text describing the image

 ## Tools and Technologies Used:
 - Google Makersuite API for Gemini Model API KEY